Greenland Ice Sheet from above

 Downtown Ilulissat, Greenland

-If you’d like to make a much-appreciated tax-deductible donation to help me cover the costs of production, you can do so here.
+If you’d like to make a much-appreciated tax-deductible donation to help me cover the costs of production and get the film out to festivals, you can do so here.